GuruTom/GoughChallenge/README.md

 # Feedback

 - Feedback was very good, I was invited for a second interview at Gough's Office in bromsgrove.
-- I was offerd a position as a junior developer later that day
+- I was offerd a position as a junior developer later that day.
+- I later decided to accept a position at The Insolvency Service.